sarant1/aws-bootcamp-cruddur-2023/journal/week10.md

 I fixed it but I forget what the problem was :/

-- I misconfigured my ALB listeners so I had to fix some spelling mistakes Forward => forward & HTTPS => HTTP (for HTTP listener)
+I misconfigured my ALB listeners so I had to fix some spelling mistakes Forward => forward & HTTPS => HTTP (for HTTP listener)

-## Im getting this error
+**Im getting this error**

 ![Found Stinrg](https://cdn.discordapp.com/attachments/1040368636763836429/1104569721405329488/image.png)

-According to the error message, Cloudformation is interpretting inputs as strings rather than Numbers or booleans.
+**According to the error message, Cloudformation is interpretting inputs as strings rather than Numbers or booleans.**
 - I found out that the error was because I was not importing my SecurityGroupId correctly.
 Not the best error handling on the cloudformation, but nothing stackoverflow can't solve!

-## Im getting error saying the backendTG has not been created yet and the solution was to export the backendTG and import into the service template.
+**Im getting error saying the backendTG has not been created yet and the solution was to export the backendTG and import into the service template.**
 - I also had to change the target type to ip so that it would work with fargate

+**I am setting up the front end and since I do not use route53 I have to find a solution for when I deploy the frontend cfn or just transfer my domain to route53**